Geothermal power in New Zealand: Laws and regulations

 The Resource Management Act 1991 (RMA) is a significant, and at times, controversial Act of Parliament passed in 1991.
 The RMA regulates access to natural and physical resources such as land, air and water, with sustainable use of these resources being the overriding goal.
 New Zealand's Ministry for the Environment describes the RMA as New Zealand's principal legislation for environmental management.

 The Resource Management Act is the principal legislation controlling the use of geothermal resources in New Zealand.
 The New Zealand Geothermal Association considers the procedures which are currently being adopted under the RMA as the single largest obstacle to further geothermal development, holding that "the regulatory process leads to long delays which impose a significant up-front cost on projects, reducing their financial viability".

 List of geothermal power stations

 Under construction

-Geothermal development projects include Tauhara stage 2.
+Geothermal development projects include Tauhara stage 2 and Te Huka Unit 3.